 As we work with startups to embrace diversity and inclusion at their company, we recommend that inclusion is part of their core values.
 Having inclusion as a value leads to an increase in retention, a positive culture and diverse hiring.
 The next step for startups is to understand the “breadth of diversity” in tech.

 When we look at what it means to be diverse in tech we consider the following: age, socioeconomic status, race, gender, sexual orientation, LGBTQIA, veteran status, etc. Early employees shape the company’s culture.
 By understanding your employees values and uniqueness it allows you to create an inclusive culture where everyone feels they belong.

 How Startups Can Create Inclusion

 The next steps for startups when embracing Diversity and Inclusion are two important strategies.
 The first is for startups to include their current staff in the creation of any diversity and inclusion plans.
 Especially the diverse staff, if you have any.
 The second step is to identify how your diversity and inclusion objectives directly or indirectly align with your business goals.
 For example, if you’re an early stage startup and are supporting a local youth STEM organization, consider the direct impact of your company’s affiliation.
 Your partnership with the youth STEM organization is an investment in future tech talent, good for your company’s branding and could indirectly lead to a diverse hire.

 As with identity diversity, for startups there are numerous opportunities to create an inclusive tech culture.
 One Oakland based tech startup Clef created an “employee handbook built for inclusion”.
 The handbook covers employee policies, resources, and more.
-Clef open sourced their handbook on Github and can be found here: //github.com/clef/handbook
+Clef open sourced their handbook on Github and can be found here: https://github.com/clef/handbook